 Postdocs: I am open to host new postdoctoral researchers who share my research interests and wish to apply for their own funding.
 Please contact me if you are interested in working on an application together.

-I am leading the course Tillämpad Naturvårdsbiologi (Applied Conservation biology), which is part of the BSc programme in Biology and Environmental Sciences.
+I am leading the courses Tillämpad Naturvårdsbiologi (Applied Conservation biology, BSc level), and Forest Conservation Biology (MSc level).

 My current research interests include:

 Conservation and restoration of biodiversity and ecosystem services in agricultural landscapes

 I study how local management and restoration influence biodiversity and related ecosystem services in agricultural landscapes.
 In particular, I have long experience of studying biodiversity in species-rich semi-natural grasslands.

 Novel habitats, such as road verges and power line corridors cover vast areas.
 Since these habitats often resemble traditionally managed grasslands, they might provide great opportunities for biodiversity conservation.
 I study how such habitats contribute to the biodiversity at the landscape scale, and how they can be managed to promote biodiversity and populations of pollinating insects.